-Disbursement of financial aid occurs once a week throughout the semester, unless there is a holiday.
-Disbursements begin no earlier than 10 days prior to the first day of instruction for each semester.
-Once financial aid is disbursed, it is applied to any outstanding university charges on your student account.
-If there are any remaining funds, then you will be issued within a refund within 3 to 5 business days, that you may use for other educational expenses (e.g., books, parking permits).
+Disbursements begins a week before the start of the semester and weekly thereafter, unless there is a holiday.
+Financial aid disbursements will be applied to any outstanding university debts on the student account.
+If there are remaining funds, Student Financial Services Center will issue a refund within 3 to 5 business days so that you may use for other educational expenses (e.g., books, parking permits).

 For more specific information about the Six Step Financial Aid Process, click here.